tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 9\92 Adding a child component for the product items -Adding product-item component to be a child of shop component
+Section 9\93 Passing down data to child component -Adding data like price, shopping cart and edit\view to product component